nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 # Disable 1-RTT Encryption Transport Parameter

 The disable_1rtt_encryption transport parameter can be sent by both a client and server.
-The transport parameter is sent with an empty value; an endpoint that understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.
+The transport parameter is sent with an optional variable-length value by the client and an empty value by the server; a client that understands this transport parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

 Advertising the disable_1rtt_encryption transport parameter indicates that the endpoint wishes to disable encryption for 1-RTT packets.
 Both sides must